• Print

 Download the survey's historical data.

 The 100-point Index provides a snapshot of the state’s overall retail industry.
-Index values above 50 generally indicate positive activity, the higher the number, the stronger the activity.
-The seasonally adjusted performance Index is conducted by Michigan Retailers Association (MRA) in cooperation with the Federal Reserve Bank of Chicago’s Detroit branch.
+Index values above 50 generally indicate positive activity, with higher numbers indicating stronger activity.
+The seasonally-adjusted performance Index is conducted by Michigan Retailers Association (MRA) in cooperation with the Federal Reserve Bank of Chicago’s Detroit branch.

-When asked to predict their 3-month sales outlook, sixty-two percent (62%) of retailers predicted their sales will continue to rise through June, and thirteen percent (13%) said they expect their sales to decline.
-Twenty-five percent (25%) anticipate no change.
-That results in a 63.7 Index rating, an decrease from last month’s prediction Index rating of 67.3 - another prediction of flattening summer sales in Michigan.
+When asked to predict their sales outlook for January through March, 41% of retailers predicted their sales will continue to rise, 34% said they expect their sales to decline, and 25% anticipate no change.
+That results in an Index rating of 72.5, an increase over November’s three-month prediction of 69.1, and a positive indication for a strong first-quarter in 2025.

 Unemployment Rates